It’s happening again.

 Your stress levels only increase as you eye the unwashed dishes in the sink or the toys strewn across the floor.
 Toys that you just finished picking up before your toddler decided that they were made of Velcro.

 And regardless of what society says, a glass of wine or a shot of tequila seems like a great idea.
+Even if it is early in the morning or late in the afternoon.

 Because you know that there’s still time before your spouse gets home.
 There’s still time for your toddler to make another epic mess if they ever detach from your leg.
 There’s still time for another epic tantrum.